Capturing Cambridge

 Thomas Tyler had died in 1917.
 Lavinia died in the summer of 1921, her death registered in July, August or September.
 The census was taken on 21 June, and the ‘person responsible for making the return’ was named as Mrs L Tyler.
 But Hilda Tyler, aged 23, was alone in the family home.

 The following year, 1922, Hilda married William Aves, and on the 1939 register we see that Hilda Aves was living at no. 89 with their daughter Doris Aves, who was born in 1923 and married Frederick Cross in 1951.
 Frederick would have served as a soldier in the Second World War, which is likely when they met.
-Doris Cross died in 1994 and today their grandson Stuart Cross still lives at 89 Ainsworth Street.
+Doris Cross died in 1994.
+Her grandson lived at no. 89 until 2021.

 Sources: 1881–1921 Census, 1939 Register